hzqst/MetaHookSv/Renderer.md

 `minheight` water entity with height smaller than this value will not be rendered with shader program. for example `"minheight" "7.5"`

 `maxtrans` controls the maximum transparency of water, in from 0 ~ 255. for example `"maxtrans" "128"`

+## light_dynamic

+`light_dynamic` is a point entity as an invisible point light source, dynamic lights are calculated on the fly in the game, which means they have a higher processing cost but are much more flexible than static lighting. dynamic lights works only if `r_light_dynamic` is set to 1.

+### Keyvalues

+`origin` is the position of this entity's center in the world. for example `"origin" "123 456 789"`

+`_light` is the RGB render color of the dynamic light.
+Colors must be between 0 and 255. for example `"_light" "192 192 192"`

+`_distance` is the distance that light is allowed to cast, in inches. for example `"_distance" "300"`

+`_ambient` is the ambient intensity of dynamic light. for example `"_ambient" "0.0"`

+`_diffuse` is the diffuse intensity of dynamic light. for example `"_diffuse" "0.1"`

+`_specular` is the specular intensity of dynamic light. for example `"_specular" "0.1"`

+`_specularpow` is the specular power of dynamic light. for example `"_specularpow" "10.0"`